HOME • SEARCH • EMAIL • ABOUT

 - Dye: Flowers yield a red coloring matter and a sulphur-colored dye Cotton and woolen fabrics can be dyed yellow by mere immersion in boiling extract of flowers.

-- Fruit yields an aromatic oil.
+- Oil: Fruits and wood yield an aromatic oil.

-- Wood used for shitake mushroom culture.
+- Mushroom culture: Wood used for shitake mushroom culture.

 Studies